apache/echarts-examples/README.md

 ## Run e2e tests.

-Run all the examples to test module importing, minimal bundling and DTS correctness.
+Run all the examples to test package publishing and install, module importing, minimal bundling and DTS correctness.

 Before run the tests. you need to update the examples.